 Physiology is chemistry, albeit a custom-designed form of chemistry.
 And, chemistry must be imagined.
 Everything seen with eyes is the net result of body chemistry.
 It helps to think of human anatomy as a 3-D printout of all that chemistry which must be imagined.

 The good news is there are only a few imaginary scenes that are needed.
-The same story is used over and over from organ to organ as each performs its role in the general process.
+The same stories are used over and over from organ to organ as each performs its role in the general process.

 Using similar activities throughout, the body dynamically balances multiple variables to produce a stable system with a simple set of rules for communication.

 The body is divided into small and large compartments, each with its own set of internal functions.
 Messages traveling between compartments sustain life.

 Communication involves the opening and closing of several types of physical channels that connect compartments with their surrounding watery milieu, as presented in this illustration of a cell.
 Each channel type is a specific size, shape and has a unique set of regulatory schemes.